morrownr/USB-WiFi/home/How_to_Modeswitch.md

 not in its data files then follow the instructions for the specified adapters below.

-Note: To clarify, almost all recent distros, such as Ubuntu 20.04 and later, Linux Mint 20 and later and the current version Manjaro do not require you to do anything. `usb-modeswitch` is installed and set up and works automatically.
+Note: To clarify, almost all modern, mainstream distros, such as Ubuntu, Fedora, Debian, OpenSUSE and Arch do not require you to do anything. `usb-modeswitch` is installed and set up and works automatically.
 However, not all distros are updated in a timely manner and new adapters are released so if you find yourself in a situation where plugging in a usb wifi adapter gives you nothing more than a flashdrive or CDROM on your desktop, you may have a multi-state adapter on your hands and you may need to install or update `usb-modeswitch`.

 There are multiple sections for different adapters below.
 You need to scroll down to see if your adapter is listed.